 Note that the government is allowing an interest-free pause for repayment on most federal student loans through the end of September 2020 to help ease the impact of the coronavirus pandemic.
 Many other lenders and servicers are also offering relief options during this time.
 Check out our Student Loan Hero Coronavirus Information Center for more.

-A career in nursing is a great choice for many reasons: You get to help people and earn employable skills and a good salary.
-In fact, the mean salary for a registered nurse in May 2017 was around $74,000 a year, according to the Bureau of Labor Statistics.
+A career in nursing is a great choice for many reasons: You get to help people and earn a good salary.
+In fact, the mean salary for a registered nurse in May 2019 was around $77,460 a year, according to the Bureau of Labor Statistics.

-But despite those positives, there’s one major drawback: nursing loans.
-In a 2016 survey, graduate-level nursing students said they expected to leave their program with a median debt of $40,000 to $54,999, according to a report from the American Association of Colleges of Nursing (AACN).
+But despite those positives, there’s one major drawback: nursing school loans.
+According to a 2017 report from the American Association of Colleges of Nursing (AACN), graduate-level nursing students said they expected to leave their program with a median debt of $40,000 to $54,999.

-If you’re feeling the burden of paying off your student loans before even seeing a patient, know you have options.
-Here are some nursing school loan repayment options you should consider.
+If you’re feeling the burden of paying off your student loans, know you have options.
+Here are some general tips and nursing school loan repayment options to consider.

 In 2016, 69% of graduate nursing students took out federal loans, according to the AACN report.
-These loans are put on a 10-year repayment plan.
+These loans are put on a 10-year Standard Repayment plan.
 But you have other ways of repaying your federal debt.